More at rubyonrails.org:

 end

-The validates_with helper takes a class, or a list of classes to use for validation.
+The validates_with validator takes a class, or a list of classes to use for validation.

 class Person < ApplicationRecord